pulibrary/oclcscriptshifter/README.md

 - There is a known bug in OCLC Connexion in which macro dialog boxes may not appear in front of the Connexion window.
 If you try to open the settings panel (which will open automatically the first time you run the macro), it may appear that nothing happens.
 If this is the case, check the Windows task bar for a flashing icon.
 Clicking it should bring up the settings dialog.
 - If you receive an error that the macro cannot be loaded, check that the settings dialog is not still open.
 (It is easy to lose it behind other windows, but if it is open, it may prevent other macros from running.)
 - Even if the capitalization setting is set to "first word" or "all words", words may not be capitalized if they are directly preceded by a punctuation mark (like a parenthesis, bracket, or quotation mark).

+## Reporting Bugs and Making Suggestions

+If you notice any inaccuracies in the output, first check if the ScriptShifter website itself (https://bibframe.org/scriptshifter/) generates the same results.
+If so, click the "Suggest Improvement" button, which will allow you to fill out a form to suggest a better transliteration.
+To report bugs or make suggestions about the OCLC Connexion macro, use the "Issues" tab at the top of this page.

 ## Acknowledgments